sinancem88/MidiToTabTrainer_Piano/README.md

-# Midi To Tab Trainer for Piano
+# Midi To Tab Trainer for Piano (API from Maxim Dobroselsky, please check: https://github.com/melanchall/drywetmidi)

-This project is a music trainer created in Unity that allows users to convert MIDI files into tablatures for the piano.
+This basic beginners-project, is a music trainer created in Unity that allows users to convert MIDI files into tablatures for the piano.
 It provides the ability to practice various music pieces and display the tablatures on the screen.

 ## Installation